 Reading one of the books by Charlotte Joko Beck or other Ordinary Mind teachers may help you to understand the style of practice we undertake.

-When we first arrange for you to come along to the group, we will offer you a short orientation before one of our regular sittings.
-Orientations are offered once a month and require pre-registration.
+When we first arrange for you to come along to the group, we will offer you a short 30 minute orientation before one of our regular sittings.
+Orientations are offered about once a month and require pre-arrangement.

-In order to answer some of the common questions that newcomers have, we have prepared an Information sheet for new participants.
-You can download it here.
+In order to answer some of the common questions that newcomers have, we have prepared an Information sheet for newcomers to the group which contains some additional information.
+Contact us if you would like to receive it.

 We look forward to hearing from you via our Contacts page.